colinaut/action-form/README.md

 - [x] Add reset functionality for clearing localStorage; also should clear on submit
 - [x] Review stepIndex and shownStepIndex to see if there is a cleaner way to handle this
 - [x] Add reactive data for form elements values
+- [ ] Add af-group-count and af-error for fieldset elements with data-group attribute
 - [ ] Make sure that resetting the form also hides all error messages
 - [x] Need to test submitting the form and triggering errors
 - [ ] QA all of it